 There are many dimensions to settling in to a new living situation, especially in the case of people who have become migrants out of necessity rather than choice.
-Patience and flexibility are essential - along with compassion for yourselves and for your guest, amid all the uncertainty.
+Patience and flexibility are essential - along with compassion for yourselves as well as for your guest, amid all the uncertainty.